zkxs/MoonoMod/README.md

 - If you set your player name to `!xdevmode` you get all the benefits of the `!devmode` player name and you also bypass the check that prevents you from doing the Tower of Abyss.
 This is because the name checks are done in slightly different ways, and this difference can be exploited.
+- You can obtain both the Obsidian Poisonguard *and* the Obsidian Cursebrand.
+It's just highly improbable and involves exploiting a bug.
+You'd need to kill both obsidian skeletons and have one drop the cursebrand and the other drop the poisonguard before you pick the drops up off the ground.
+There's a 0.3% chance you can get away with this.

 -->